markmoxon/elite-a-source-code-bbc-micro/README.md

 For users of the excellent [b2 emulator](https://github.com/tom-seddon/b2), you can include the build parameter `b2` to automatically load and boot the assembled disc image in b2.
 The b2 emulator must be running for this to work.

-For example, to build, verify and load into b2, you can do this on Windows:
+For example, to build, verify and load the game into b2, you can do this on Windows:

 ```
-make.bat encrypt verify b2
+make.bat all b2
 ```

 or this on Mac/Linux:

 ```
-make encrypt verify b2
+make all b2
 ```

+If you omit the `all` target then b2 will start up with the results of the last successful build.

 Note that you should manually choose the correct platform in b2 (I intentionally haven't automated this part to make it easier to test across multiple platforms).